Ylvauk/git-intro/readme.md

 ## How To Work with Git (10 min / 0:35)

 The basics of working with Git could be somewhat familiar to you.
 Git works inside of a **repository**: a folder where Git is watching and tracking changes to files.
-When we want to take some changes we've made and "save" our progress so far, we do so by **staging** those changes and **committing** them.
+When we want to record or **commit** some changes we've made and 'save our progress so far, we do so by **staging** those changes and then **committing** them.

 A **repository** is like a special kind of filing cabinet that stores a bunch of snapshots of a project taken at different points the project's development.
 It contains all of a project's **branches**, each of which are composed of **commits** representing individual changes to a project over time.
 As such, a **repository** encompasses all of the different versions of a project and their development histories.